luthramanisha/TCEP-Demo/README.md

 GENI provides a large-scale experiment infrastructure where users can obtain computing instances throughout the United States to perform network experiments [4].
 We provide useful scripts to enable easier evaluation of TCEP [1] on GENI which are described below.

-Although focus of this demo is to show the capabilities of TCEP, but the user can use the scripts to run *any* kind of distributed application using our Docker container environment on GENI.
+*Although focus of this demo is to show the capabilities of TCEP, but the user can use the scripts to run *any* kind of distributed application using our Docker container environment on GENI testbed.*

 To execute TCEP on GENI, please follow the below steps.